merdok/homebridge-webos-tv/README.md

 #### The old package ```homebridge-webos3``` is deprecated.
 New development will be made here.
 If you used the old package please change your accessory in your config.json to ```webostv``` and install this new package!

-This is a work in progress.
-Please contribute!

 ### Features
 * Power status
 * Turn on / off